mitsuhiko/lucumr/2015/8/31/the-thing-about-samsung-pay.rst

 Will the magstripe finally die?
 Seems like magstripe found a second coming in the US thanks to tokenization, MSD NFC and maybe even Samsung Pay but most likely only as a transitional technology for EMV.

+I'm actually quite interested in if there are means of detecting a relayed magstripe track for a merchant.
+If someone knows, please let me know and I will amend the article to reflect that.